joao-zanetti/Pthreads---Multiplication-of-square-matrices/README.md

 # (Pthreads) Multiplication of square matrices

 ## mulmatrix.c:
-Multiplication of two square matrix in parallel, with order N.
+Multiplication of two square matrix in parallel, with order N. The Multiplication will split in nt threads.
-(mNxN * vNxN).
+Each thread will do the multiplication of N/nt lines of matrix m with N columns of matrix v. mNxN * vNxN = resNxN

 ## To compile the code:
 gcc mulmatrix.c -o mulmatrix -pthread